 Methodology

 It will be useful to develop a side-by-side comparison of the two countries’ weapons sales programs in the Middle East.
 Are there differences in the stated purposes of each?
 Does Russia primarily seek economic benefit to the sales or is Moscow also seeking to maximize political advantage?
-Are sales handled differently by these two competitors?
+Is soft power theory an effective framework to explain the great power weapons sales strategies in the region?
+Are sales handled differently by each side?
 For example, FMS is well known for its “Total Package Approach,” that offers initial and long-term support and training with any major sale.
 The United States has learned that this philosophy is the best way to provide long-term defense capabilities.
 Does Russia have something similar or does it merely sell the equipment?
 My research will attempt to answer these questions.

 It will also be a worthwhile endeavor to conduct a few case studies of recent successful Russian arms sales to Middle Eastern countries and analyze the reasons behind their success.
 Notably, Russia sold advanced Su-35 fighter aircraft to Egypt in 2019 in spite of heavy pressure from the United States and threats of economic sanctions.
 Turkey is famously purchasing the S-400 anti-aircraft system from Russia in spite of threats of sanctions and expulsion from the exclusive F-35 membership club.
 Most recently, it appears that Iraq is on the cusp of purchasing S-400s.
 Finally, Saudi Arabia and the UAE, two long-time, nearly exclusive buyers of Western military equipment, have flirted with the possibility of buying aircraft and air defense equipment from Russia.
 My research project will attempt to exhaustively examine the available evidence to determine why Russia has seemingly been successful.
 Ultimately, this research could help the United States better understand an apparent emerging trend of some Middle Eastern countries to prefer Russian weapons over American arms.
 Further, I hope to offer tangible recommendations for the United States to compete better against Russia in the Middle East weapons markets.